narcissawright/melancholy/README.md

 1. Lightning - Attacks all enemies nearby.
 If no enemies nearby, attacks you instead.
 2. Beam - big laser projectile, aimable in any direction.
 Some kind of teleport mechanic to travel along the beam.
 3. Airwalker - stand in mid air as if it is solid ground.
 Each step costs mana.
 Can jump from the air.
 4. Tree - summon a tree from the earth.
 Massive damage and knockback.
 Can be cut down via lightning.
+May spawn health apples.
 - Repeatedly jumping can gain more speed.
 Sort of like traveling on a sine-wave, she can re-jump close to the ground w/o touching it directly and curve back upwards.
 Has a unique mechanic that allows her to airjump when tapping Jump at ledgegrab height.
 - Maybe the same landing mechanics as Melanie but with the ability to curb your fall dmg with a landing "jump"
 - Ledgegrab same as Melanie
 - Crawl same as Melanie.
 Use belly slide attack instead of slide kick.
 No divekick from air, rather fall straight down very rapidly?
 - First person view same as Melanie.
 - Same damaged states, swimming states, interacting states, respawning state.

+## Targeting system:
+- basically like Zelda, hold ZL to target stuff.
+Aligns with wall, resets camera, etc.

 ## First Area: Field of Falling Stars
 - Sort of a Menu World / playground.
 Has all the geometry needed for testing mechanics.